reactiflux/reactiflux.com/pages/guidelines.md

   * We don’t collect metrics on this, but it should be obvious to any active member who deserves this recognition.
 * b) Be humble.

-### Above and beyond
+### 2.1 Above and beyond

-* c) Help the mods direct traffic through the server.
+* a) Help the mods direct traffic through the server.
-* d) If a question is better suited for a different channel (or server!), direct them where to take it.
+* b) If a question is better suited for a different channel (or server!), direct them where to take it.
-* e) If a question has gone unacknowledged, ask for more information.
+* c) If a question has gone unacknowledged, ask for more information.
-* f) Refocus conversations when they get off track.
+* d) Refocus conversations when they get off track.

 ## 3. Moderators